-The take home message here is that muscles are almost always contracting to some degree.
+The take-home message here is that muscles are almost always contracting to some degree.

 - Strains or “pulled muscles” can occur without any fatigue at all, but they do occur more often when you’re fatigued.25

 Do we really have a cool new cure for athletic cramps?
 Have they been “un-invented”?
 And wouldn’t that be great?!
 Or … is it just another case of putting the marketing cart before the science horse?
 A good article from Dr. David Colquhoun about Hotshot anti-cramp product breaks it down for us:

 [Hotshot provides] three references, two are to unpublished work.
 The third is not about Hotshot, but about pickle juice. … [the pickle juice results] are sufficiently suggestive that it might be worth testing Hotshot properly.
 One might have expected that would have been done before marketing started.
 It wasn’t.

-And it still hasn’t been done.
+And it still hasn’t been done (as of early 2018).
 Shocker.

 The other critical point Dr. Colquhoun makes is that “it’s well known that nobody understands cramp.”
 Indeed, we just do not have a good grip on the biology of that malfunction, which makes it tough to treat.
 While it is possible to stumble on a cure for a mysterious problem — such things have happened before in the history of medicine (e.g. lithium jumps to mind) — most shot-in-the-dark treatments never pan out.
 So, wake me up when there’s good trial evidence.